dahlke/terrasnek/CONTRIBUTING.md

 make codecov
 ```

-TODO: After the new version has deployed, and has been merged to `master`, be
-sure to cut a new release in GitHub.
+Once a new version has been deployed to PyPi, make sure to tag a release in
+GitHub to match the newly published version so `readthedocs` can pick up
+versions of the documentation.

 ### Helpful Git Hooks